Webhook File to URL

 Turn inbound files into fields that workflow tools can map.

-The returned JSON response gives the next step stable fields: `url`, `file_id`, content type, size, and expiry.
+The returned JSON response gives Make, Zapier, n8n, and custom webhook handlers stable fields: `url`, `file_id`, `content_type`, `size`, and `expires_at`.

 01